What is the MassBay Transitional Scholars Program?

 - Completed Transitional Scholars Program Application.

-- Two letters of recommendation from people who have known the applicant for 6 months or longer.
+- Two letters of recommendation from people who have known the applicant for at least 6 months.

 - One from an educator (teacher, special education facilitator, guidance counselor, etc.)